- Application: Population dynamics, LOGISTIC MAP x1 -> a*x1*(1.0 - x1)

 We assume that both parameters take on non-negative values.

-and also the link above to the original paper of Ricker.
+See the link above to the original paper of Ricker.

 Construct the bifurcation diagram of the Ricker MAP by fixing k = 1, and varying r.